UVA-MLSys/DS5110_Fall_2024/Team 4/README.md

 The goal of the Semester Project is to develop a `Proof of Concept Model`. to do so requires being able to show and mimic the scale while being mindful of costs (large EC2 instances can be costly)

+In addition to cost considerations, Lambda Functions can be scaled down to zero when there is zero work while EC2 compute instances need to be managed and shut down /manually destroyed.

-The AWS Lambda environment is highly constrained enviroment but [can cheaply mimic a HPC](https://arxiv.org/abs/2305.08763)
+While the AWS Lambda environment is highly constrained environment it [can cheaply mimic a HPC](https://arxiv.org/abs/2305.08763)

-using the infrastructure provided, specifically:
+some of the infrastructure to run this experiment that is provided by the class include:

 * a deployed Rendezvous sever deployed as `rendezvous.uva-ds5110.com`
 * and a useable Registered Docker Image

-These can be seen on the right side of the graph.
+These can be seen on the left side of the image below.

 We can build the following part of an infrastructure.